fferflo/einx/docs/source/gettingstarted/neuralnetworks.rst

     spatial_dropout = einn.Dropout("[b] ... [c]", drop_rate=0.2)
     droppath        = einn.Dropout("[b] ...",     drop_rate=0.2)

+As described above, all layers have to be invoked with a dummy batch first to instantiate the weights.
+In Torch, ``torch.compile`` should be applied after this first forward pass.

-The scripts ``scripts/train_{torch|flax|haiku}.py`` provide example trainings for models implemented using ``einn`` on CIFAR10. ``einn`` layers can be combined with other layers or used as submodules in the respective framework seemlessly.
+The scripts ``scripts/train_{torch|flax|haiku}.py`` provide example trainings for models implemented using ``einn`` on CIFAR10. ``einn`` layers can be combined with other layers or used as submodules in the respective framework seamlessly.